Table of contents

 A lot of them are straightforward and easy to resolve: “How many vacation days do I have left?” or “When does open enrollment start?”
 But more complicated issues like paycheck errors, benefits enrollment issues, and tax document requests may need specialized expertise.

-An HR case management system with advanced AI capabilities can deliver intelligent case routing, which ensures that complex requests go directly to the specialists who can actually help.
+An HR case management system with advanced AI capabilities can deliver intelligent case routing, which enables that complex requests go directly to the specialists who can actually help.

 Whether it’s the finance team or a benefits administrator, intelligent routing helps employees get accurate answers the first time, improving case resolution times.